cwees/AIResearch/README.md

 ### Usage
-Move all the .csv files to be analyzed into the input directory and run main.py.
+Move all the .csv files to be analyzed into a directory called input into the current working directory and run main.py.
 There is no need to remove the first row of data

 All the resulting user x user, user x hashtag, and user x url files will be outputted to a new directory called output